insights-by-lisa/Data-analytics-bootcamp/Week_5_Cloud_Computing_and_Microsoft_Azure/README.md

-\- **Computer Misuse Act 1990 \& Police and Justice Act 2006:** Covers unauthorized access, intent to commit further offenses, and unauthorized modification.
+\- **Computer Misuse Act 1990 \& Police and Justice Act 2006:** Covers unauthorised access, intent to commit further offenses, and unauthorized modification.
 The 2006 update addresses modern threats like DoS attacks and malware distribution.

 \- **Intellectual Property \& Privacy:** Copyright infringement, plagiarism, and risks of using pirated software.